br4sco/dae-param-est/README.md

 [src/julia/noise_model.jl](src/julia/noise_model.jl).
 You should generate and save four noise matrices in total.

-1. A `K⨉1` noise matrix serving as the input u(t).
+1. A `K✕1` noise matrix serving as the input u(t).
-2. Two `K⨉n` noise matrices for the true system.
+2. Two `K✕n` noise matrices for the true system.
 The true system is simulated in batches of two.
-3. A `K⨉M` noise matrix for the proposed method, where `M` is number of noise realizations the method should average over.
+3. A `K✕M` noise matrix for the proposed method, where `M` is number of noise realizations the method should average over.

 The parameter `K` defines the number of steps of the noise sequence whose length